samueltrahan/Caddie./README.md

 # Getting Started

 Login with your Google account to get started and search for a course.
 See a course you want to play, or would love to play one day?
-Favorite the course and add it to the list of courses that you've played before.
+Favorite the course and call or visit the courses website to set up a tee time!!

 A Trello board that was used during the development of this app can be found [here](https://trello.com/b/DVxH1eaR/caddie)